 Analysis / Bias

 In review, Learn Liberty produces educational videos advocating a libertarian perspective.
 Videos often use moderately loaded emotional language such as this Are Campuses Really More PC Today?
 This video is sourced from Spiked Magazine.
 The website also features a blog that hasn’t been updated since 2018.

 Editorially, Learn Liberty promotes a classical liberal position such as free-market capitalism, limited military intervention, and advocacy for the legalization of marijuana.
-Due to holding libertarian positions, they are often at odds with both conservatives on social issues and progressives with economics.
-When it comes to science they support the consensus on climate change.
-In general, the news and information is factual and holds a right-center libertarian bias.
+Due to holding libertarian positions, they are often at odds with conservatives on social issues and progressives on economics.
+When it comes to science, they support the consensus on climate change.
+Generally, the news and information are factual and hold a right-center libertarian bias.

 Failed Fact Checks

 Overall, we rate Learn Liberty Right-Center biased based on editorial positions that align with a classical liberal (libertarian) economic perspective.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 2/1/2017) Updated (12/12/2020)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 2/1/2017) Updated (02/17/2023)

 Last Updated on February 17, 2023 by Media Bias Fact Check